mkayontour/icinga2_ansible_collection/README.md

 I will try to officially push this to Ansible, but this needs much more testing than a smoketest.

-I could try to put everything into a collection, then it could be easier to install for ansible. (maybe?)

-Otherwise

 Clone this repository onto your Ansible Host, and provide the folder in your **ANSIBLE_MODULE_PATH** variable.